 The Great Highland Bagpipe - An Overview

 To play, the piper places the bag under his left arm and alternately inflates and squeezes air at a constant pressure through the chanter and drones.
 The art of piping is to produce an even tone and avoid any rise and fall in sound, or pauses between notes.
 It's a common misconception that the piper pumps the bag.
-Simultaneously, he must play memorized tunes, maintain rhythm, and possibly walk or march about.
+Simultaneously, he must play memorized tunes, maintain rhythm, and walk or march about as needed.
 Few skilled pipers could be called klutzes.

 The drones do not each create a single tone, but generate complex harmonic blending into an acoustic sensation of resonance that reinforces the sound of the chanter.
 This background "humming" is what characterises the instrument and remains steady and continuous as the pipes are being played.
-Many pipers argue that the humming is what attracts and keeps aficionados of the instrument.
+Many assert that the humming is what attracts aficionados to the instrument.

 Because the pressure must remain consistent, the volume is fixed at one level: LOUD.
 Its origin was as an instrument of war, to be heard above the din of battle.
 There is no method to quiet the pipes other than distance between them and the listener.